pemo88uk/WordCountAPI/README.txt

 This project is containerized with Docker and deployable on platforms like Render.com.

-If deployed, access the live version here:
+Access the live version here:

     https://wordcountapi.onrender.com